emard/pytorch-cnn-example/README.md

 Tool internally resizes the input image so some smaller or larger could be used.

-Given one "image.png" or "image.jpg" as paramter "Infer.py" script will apply trained coefficients, write segmented grayscale image "image_seg.png" with 3 possible pixel values:
+Given one "image.png" or "image.jpg" as paramter "infer.sh" script will apply trained coefficients, write segmented grayscale image "image_seg.png" with 3 possible pixel values: